-- For more information for individuals who have tested positive for COVID-19, and their close contacts, please visit the Northern Health website, COVID-19 Information page: - o Testing and results - o I have COVID-19 - o lam a close contact - Northern Health encourages everyone to adhere to current Provincial guidelines and restrictions. - The BC COVID-19 App has additional information for patients. - Please do not use resources from other provinces or jurisdictions to describe Public Health guidance.
+- Updated Northern Health website, COVID-19 Information page: - o Testing and results - o I have COVID-19 - o lam a close contact - Guidance for COVID-19 cases and contacts in the Northern Health region - Northern Health encourages everyone to adhere to current Provincial guidelines and restrictions. - The BC COVID-19 App has additional information for patients. - Please do not use resources from other provinces or jurisdictions to describe Public Health guidance.
 Guidance varies somewhat in different jurisdictions based on local epidemiology and other contextual factors.
 To avoid confusion and inconsistency, always refer to public BCCDC documents for Public Health guidance.